 We are looking for bright, motivated students and scholars to join the group.
 A strong work ethic and an abundance of passion is essential for our research activities.
 Please click here for more information.

 Deji Akinwande is an Endowed Faculty Full Professor at the University of Texas at Austin.
 He received the PhD degree from Stanford University in 2009.
 His research focuses on 2D materials and nanoelectronics & nanotechnology, pioneering device innovations from lab towards applications.
 Prof. Akinwande has been honored with the 2018 Fulbright Specialist Award, 2017 Bessel-Humboldt Research Award, the U.S Presidential PECASE award, the inaugural Gordon Moore Inventor Fellow award, the inaugural IEEE Nano Geim and Novoselov Graphene Prize, the IEEE “Early Career Award” in Nanotechnology, the NSF CAREER award, several DoD Young Investigator awards, and was a past recipient of fellowships from the Kilby/TI, Ford Foundation, Alfred P. Sloan Foundation, 3M, and Stanford DARE Initiative.
 His research achievements have been featured by the BBC, Nature news, Wall Street Journal, Time, Forbes, and Discover magazines; and many media outlets.
 He has served as an Editor for the IEEE Electron Device Letters, IEEE Proceedings, and is a current editor for ACS Nano, and Nature NPJ 2D Materials and Applications.
 He Chairs the Gordon Research Conference on 2D materials, and was the Chair of the 2019 Device Research Conference (DRC), and the 2018 Nano-device committee of IEEE IEDM Conference.

-He is a Fellow of the IEEE and APS societies.
+He is a Fellow of the IEEE, MRS, APS, and AAS societies.

 Honors and Awards